fieldtrip/website/workshop/madrid2019/tutorial_stats.md

     cfg.ivar     = 1;% number or list with indices indicating the independent variable(s)
     cfg.uvar     = 2;% number or list with indices indicating the dependent variable(s)

-# We now describe these options one-by-one.
+In the following section we will describe the various options one-by-one.

 -  With **cfg.method** = **[ft_statistics_montecarlo](/reference/ft_statistics_montecarlo)** we choose the Monte Carlo method
 for calculating the significance probability.
 This significance